dbunibas/tenet/README.md

 1. OpenAI with a valid API key
 2. TogheterAI with a valid API key
-3. Ollama installed locally, with the [Mistral](https://ollama.com/library/mistral) model The configuration of one of these provider need to be specified in the configuration section.
+3. Ollama installed locally, with the [Mistral](https://ollama.com/library/mistral) model The configuration of one of these providers needs to be specified in the configuration section.

 In addition, the following tools are required:
 - [Docker](https://www.docker.com/get-started/) - to run the Engine